 Being a rural area, we are blessed with a large number of farm strips, although not all have as many aircraft based as the two previously mentioned.
 This has been the means whereby one of the greatest changes has come about, namely the explosion in the numbers of fly-ins.
 Gone are the days of us just holding one annual fly-in at Dunkeswell.
 Thanks to the untiring work of our committee, we have an Annual Regional Rally at Dunkeswell and local fly-ins at over a dozen farm strips and airfields throughout the southwest, including one on Lundy Island, which has a Devon postcode and thus qualifies as one of our local strips!
 During the winter months, if the weather permits, we organise impromptu "scrambles" that are promulgated by email, to various aerodromes in the area.
 This makes for some very interesting flying for Strut members and anyone else who cares to make the journey to our far-flung outpost, just off the left hand end of what most people think as the flying world.

 Some of the notable homebuilts are worthy of mention.
 Dave Silsbury's Isaacs Fury was subsequently converted into a Hawker Nimrod replica by the late Robin Bowes who also owned the famous ex-Harold Penrose Currie Wot Airymouse and also the Fokker Triplane replica G-BEFR which won Best Replica at a PFA Cranfield rally.
 Besides his trusty Cub G-BJEI, Howard Cox built one of the few UK examples of the Bede BD5 but after several test flights, the type was grounded by the CAA.
-Happily, Howard continues to fly the Bede in Eire.
+Howard continued to fly the Bede in Eire for several years.

 The PFA made the transition to the Light Aircraft Association (LAA) in January 2008 and we aspire to provide a showcase for the LAA in the southwest and support its vision & objectives as one of the leading voices for UK light aviation.
 Our success in pursuing these objectives was reflected in the Strut being awarded the David Faulkner-Bryant Shield for the third time in our history at the LAA AGM on 13th February 2010.